Starting young: KES 4th-graders prepare to harvest maple sap

 Their sugaring season begins in the fall, when Finneron takes the students out to their sap lines in their forest to identify where sweet-toothed critters have found stale sap and gnawed away at the tubing.

-Repairing the lines in the fall allow for more sap to flow through come late winter, when the students and their parents haul a plastic garbage bin out into the woods and bury it in the snow - leaving only the lid uncovered - to serve as a naturally-refrigerated sap-collector where the lines spill into.
+Repairing the lines in the fall allows for more sap to flow through come late winter, when the students and their parents haul a plastic garbage bin out into the woods and bury it in the snow — leaving only the lid uncovered — to serve as a naturally refrigerated sap collector that the lines spill into.

 “We usually start boiling when the trash can is half-way full or more,” Adelle Danilchik said.